yang6n/yang6n.github.io/_posts/2014-10-17-fix-android-studio-on-yosemite.md

 comments: yes
 ---

-My Android Studio and Intellij crash after I upgraded to Yosemite, I thought I have to use Eclipse for the reset of my day.
+My Android Studio and Intellij crash after I upgraded to Yosemite, I thought I have to use Eclipse ADT for the reset of my day. :-(

 But thanks Jonas Osc, I got it fixed, now it's up and running.

 To fix it: